gauge-highQuick Start Guide

 Resources

-• Architecture Guide - Deep dive into how MiniApps work at a High level
+• Architecture Guide - Deep dive into how MiniApps work at a high level

 • API Reference - Complete SDK documentation